tootcafe/blocked-instances/README.md

 List of Toot Café blocked instances
 =======

-This is a list of Mastodon/GNU Social instances blocked by [toot.cafe](https://toot.cafe).
+This is a list of Mastodon/Pleroma/GNU Social instances blocked by [toot.cafe](https://toot.cafe).
 If you think an instance has been unfairly blocked, please open an issue and/or a pull request.

-The purpose of this is to be transparent and to collaborate with other admins on identifying those instances that violate the commonly-accepted Code of Conduct in the Mastodon community based on [the example set by mastodon.social](https://mastodon.social/about/more), or those that tend to contain bad actors who do, and who boost unwanted content into other instances.
+The purpose of this is to be transparent and to collaborate with other admins on identifying those instances that may violate the commonly-accepted Code of Conduct in the Mastodon community based on [the example set by mastodon.social](https://mastodon.social/about/more), or those that tend to contain unruly actors who do, and who may send unwanted content into other instances.

+**Update/clarification:** this list is for informational purposes only.
+It should not be considered the _one definitive list for all-time_ of instances full of _bad people who are bad and should feel bad about themselves_.
+This is a list of instances blocked by toot.cafe based on the judgment of our moderators, our [Code of Conduct](https://toot.cafe/about/more), and the laws of the United States.

+Also, a more up-to-date and detailed blocklist can be found in [Dzuk's blockchain](https://github.com/dzuk-mutant/blockchain).
+That may be a better resource if you want to read up more on the reasoning behind blocking certain instances and make the judgment call for yourself.

 Blocked instances
 -------